OpenClassrooms-Student-Center/alumnis/content/students/ratus.md

 title: ratus

 # First name or full name
-name: Ratus
+name: Tarek Noubli
-date: 2016-10-28 17:20
+date: 2019-03-28 17:20

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Me faire une nouvelle jeunesse en quittant le papier pour le digital.
+objective: To learn how to be an iOS developper.

 # max 100 characters
-short_description: J'aime les belles lettres, le fromage et les pages écornées.
-J'apprends à coder pour me faire une nouvelle jeunesse.
+short_description: Addicted to Apple stuff.

 # don't touch that
 template: students